Tuatara: Reproduction

+Juvenile tuatara at Zealandia wildlife sanctuary.

 Tuatara reproduce very slowly, taking 10 to 20 years to reach sexual maturity.
 Though their reproduction rate is slow, tuatara have the fastest swimming sperm by two to four times compared to all reptiles studied earlier.
 Mating occurs in midsummer; females mate and lay eggs once every four years.
 During courtship, a male makes his skin darker, raises his crests, and parades toward the female.
 He slowly walks in circles around the female with stiffened legs.
 The female will either allow the male to mount her, or retreat to her burrow.
-Males do not have a penis; they have rudimentary hemipenes; meaning that intromittent organs are used to deliver sperm to the female during copulation.
-They reproduce by the male lifting the tail of the female and placing his vent over hers.
+Adult males do not have a penis or any form of intromittent phallus.
+They reproduce by the male lifting the tail of the female and placing his vent (cloaca) over hers.
 This process is sometimes referred to as a "cloacal kiss".
 The sperm is then transferred into the female, much like the mating process in birds.
 Along with birds, the tuatara is one of the few members of Amniota to have lost the ancestral penis.

-Tuatara eggs have a soft, parchment-like 0.2 mm thick shell that consists of calcite crystals embedded in a matrix of fibrous layers.
+Tuatara eggs have a soft, parchment-like 0.2mm thick shell that consists of calcite crystals embedded in a matrix of fibrous layers.
 It takes the females between one and three years to provide eggs with yolk, and up to seven months to form the shell.
 It then takes between 12 and 15 months from copulation to hatching.
 This means reproduction occurs at two- to five-year intervals, the slowest in any reptile.
-Survival of embryos has also been linked to having more success in moist conditions.
-Wild tuatara are known to be still reproducing at about 60 years of age; "Henry", a male tuatara at Southland Museum in Invercargill, New Zealand, became a father (possibly for the first time) on 23 January 2009, at age 111, with an 80 year-old female.